rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/hybrid-deployment.md

     Additionally, if you use your last Exchange server for any purpose other than recipient management (for example, SMTP relay), then don't shut it down.

-I have some notes on this [here](../../../notes/exchange-migration-notes.md#how-and-when-to-decommission-your-on-prem-exchange-server-in-a-hybrid-deployment).
 Official Microsoft documentation available [here](https://learn.microsoft.com/en-gb/exchange/manage-hybrid-exchange-recipients-with-management-tools).

 ### Prepare the Exchange Server { data-toc-label="Prepare the Exchange Server" }